Baltimore Mayor Brandon M. Scott tested positive for Covid-19 on Monday despite having been vaccinated, his office said.

 “If Mayor Scott hadn’t been vaccinated, maybe the situation would have been different,” Harris said.

-Mr Harris said city health officials followed up with colleagues Scott spoke at outdoor events last weekend.
+Harris added that city health officials were following up with colleagues Scott spoke at an open-air event last weekend.

-A spokesman for the mayor said he attended two events on Saturday: the opening of a neighborhood center and an important ceremony for a development company.
-On Sunday he performed at the Latin American Cities of Nations Parade.
+A spokesman for the mayor said he attended two events on Saturday: the opening of the neighborhood center and a development company innovation ceremony.
+On Sunday he took part in a parade in a Latin American city.

-Baltimore City Councilor Zick Cohen said on Twitter on Monday that he accompanied the mayor to the march but later tested negative for the virus.
+Baltimore City Councilor Zeke Cohen said: twitter He dated the mayor of the parade on Monday but later tested negative for the virus.

-Mayer’s positive results come as Baltimore struggles with a significant increase in new infections.
-According to Sunday’s New York Times database, the average daily number of new cases over the past seven days was 122.
+The mayor’s positive results come as Baltimore is working on a significant increase in new infectious diseases.
+According to the New York Times database, the average number of new cases per day over the past seven days on a Sunday was 122.

-During the highlands in early July, the average daily rate was 5 new cases per day.
-Just under two-thirds of the city’s eligible residents have been fully vaccinated, according to the Times.
+During the plateau phase in early July, the average daily rate was 5 new cases per day.
+Just under two-thirds of eligible city dwellers are fully vaccinated, according to the Times.

-Mr Scott is trying to increase the vaccination rate in the city.
-He said last month that all city officials should be vaccinated by October 18.
+Scott is trying to increase vaccination coverage in the city.
+He said last month that all workers in the city should be vaccinated by October 18.